ORTSOC/ansible-vpn-server/README.md

 * `vpn_server_private_key`: base64 key, best generated with "wg genkey".
 * `vpn_server_address`: The WireGuard internal address that peers/clients will use for communication after establishing initial connection.
 This cannot be the actual address on the network, this is an address that we choose.
 * `vpn_server_port`: The port that clients will connect over to establish an initial connection.
+* `net_interface`: (OPTIONAL) Remove this if "the server is behind a router and receives traffic via NAT".
+If not, run "ip link" to get this.
 * `peers`:
     * An object list, one for each client that will be connecting over wireguard, each with the following keys:
         *`public_key`: a base64 public key for the client/peer's WireGuard instance